sakshisinha0105/GENESIS22_AUTO1_TEAM10_dumbleDOOR/Individual/99007456/1_Requirements/README.md

 --------------------------------------------------------------
 ## Features:
+1) Capacity to hold 5 missile
-1) Launch missile
+2) Launch missile
-2) Lock on target
+3) Lock on target
-3) View the availability of the missiles
+4) View the availability of the missiles
-4) System functioning data
+5) System functioning data
-5) Auto reload of the missiles
+6) Auto reload of the missiles
-6) Control the missile pointer using the joystick like controler on the steering wheel
+7) Control the missile pointer using the joystick like controler on the steering wheel
-7) Auto detach of system when in danger/damaged
+8) Auto detach of system when in danger/damaged
-8) Free release of missile
+9) Free release of missile
-9) Ethernet bus is used for the camera feed
+10) Ethernet bus is used for the camera feed
-10) CAN bus is used of the missile control unit as a whole
+11) CAN bus is used of the missile control unit as a whole
 #
 # REQUIREMENTS
 ## HIGH LEVEL REQUIREMEMTS